foyez/go/README.md

 4. Fast execution
 5. Automatic garbage collection

-**In Parallel:** Downloading, Uploading, Navigating at the same time **Multi-Threading:** Do multiple things at once, e.g., Watching, commenting in Youtube **Concurrency:** Dealing with lots of things at once but necessarily run at the same time, e.g., Multiple users booking at the same time, Multiple users editing the same document
+- **In Parallel:** Downloading, Uploading, Navigating at the same time
+- **Multi-Threading:** Do multiple things at once, e.g., Watching, commenting in Youtube
+- **Concurrency:** Dealing with lots of things at once but not necessarily run at the same time, e.g., Multiple users booking at the same time, Multiple users editing the same document

 </details>